Zinbo/software-dev-repository/content/posts/Algorithms/index.md

 - works well for a variety of different input data.
 - substantially faster than any other sorting method in typical applications.
 - Is in place, time proportional to NlogN on average.
-- Partitions an array into two sub arrats, then sorts the sub arrays indepedently.
+- Partitions an array into two sub arrays, then sorts the sub arrays independently.
 - We do not merge, when the two sub arrays are sorted, the whole array is sorted.

 Is the sort used for primitives in Java